Idle0x/Drosera-Unique-Trap/TECHNICAL-GUIDE.md

     function run() external {
         vm.startBroadcast();

-        // Deploy ONLY Response contract
-        YourResponse response = new YourResponse();
+        // 1.
+Deploy ONLY the Response contract YourResponse response = new YourResponse();
         console.log("Response deployed at:", address(response));

-        // DO NOT deploy Trap - Drosera handles this!
+        // 2.
+STOP HERE - Do NOT deploy the Trap Contract
+        // Drosera reads the Trap logic from your compiled JSON artifact
+        // Attempting to deploy the Trap will cause issues

         vm.stopBroadcast();
     }
 }
 ```

+**Why you don't deploy the Trap:**
+- Drosera operators run trap logic in their own execution environment
+- They read the bytecode from your `out/` JSON artifact
+- Deploying it yourself creates address conflicts

 ### Step 5: Configuration Files